 “Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.”

-The Law of the Jews is composed of commandments that are way too many to count.
-But Jesus summed up everything in the Law in two commandments.
-And in the process taught people that in the center of the Law, there should be love.
+The Law of the Jews comprises commandments that are way too many to count.
+But Jesus summed up everything in the Law in two commandments, teaching people that love should be at the center of the Law.

 Matthew 5:14